Objectives of the service

 - a Cloud eLearning platform containing extra educational contents (Asynchronous teaching).

 The proposed services create a clear advantage for the students thanks to access possibilities they offer to a real open network of '"Education" as well as to the possibility of creating a link between all the virtual classes.
-Overall, the Basilicata pilot will last 8 months and involve a network of 28 sites, divided between multi-classes and master schools.
+Overall, the Basilicata pilot take place for 8 months and involve a network of 28 sites, divided between multi-classes and master schools.